Joan Jett discography

-The discography of Joan Jett, an American rock musician, includes 44 singles and 12 studio albums.
+The discography of American singer, songwriter, guitarist, businesswoman, and actress Joan Jett, includes 44 singles and 12 studio albums.

 As a part of Joan Jett and the Blackhearts, her most successful release is 1981's I Love Rock 'n Roll.
 The album reached number 2 on the U.S. Billboard 200 chart and was certified Platinum in the United States and 2× Platinum in Canada.
 This album spawned two top-10 singles on the Billboard Hot 100, the highest being "I Love Rock 'n' Roll", which reached the top of the chart in 1982.
 It was then followed by "Crimson and Clover", which reached number 7 on the Billboard Hot 100 and number 60 on the UK charts.
 Two additional singles were issued, however, neither of which charted.
 "Do You Wanna Touch Me (Oh Yeah)" off Bad Reputation reached number 20 on Billboards Hot 100 chart.

 After releasing three additional albums between 1983 and 1986, Jett returned with the album Up Your Alley, in 1988.
 It was a Top 20 album on the Billboard 200, and was her second (and final) Platinum certified album in the United States.
 The album featured the Top 10 single "I Hate Myself for Loving You".
 After the release of The Hit List in 1990, Jett charted again at number 47 on Billboard with the release of Unvarnished in 2013.
-However, she released a string of compilation albums throughout the 1990s, and released seven more studio albums, the most recent being the acoustic album.
-Changeup, in 2022.
+However, she released a string of compilation albums throughout the 1990s, and released seven more studio albums, the most recent being the acoustic album, Changeup, in 2022.

-Jett also co-wrote "House of Fire" in 1989 with American rock musician Alice Cooper, which was released on his 1989 album Trash.
-Desmond Child also co-wrote the song.
-The single was first released in the UK in late 1989, where it peaked at number 65.
-"House of Fire" was released in the US in early 1990 and reached number 56 on the Billboard Hot 100, and number 39 on the Mainstream Rock Tracks chart.
+Jett also co-wrote "House of Fire" in 1989 with Desmond Child and Alice Cooper, which was released on the 1989 album Trash.
+The single for the song was first released in the UK in late 1989, where it peaked at number 65.
+It was then released in the US in early 1990 reaching number 56 on the Billboard Hot 100 and number 39 on the Mainstream Rock Tracks chart.

 Her cover of "Love Is All Around" (the theme song of The Mary Tyler Moore Show) was used by the NCAA to promote the Women's Final Four, as well as the song "Unfinished Business", which was never commercially released.
 "Love Is All Around" went into radio play and became the number one requested song without an existing (support) CD.